magkosm/ENV_sensors_project/README.md

 Check out the CAD files in the [CAD folder](Mechanical_design/CAD/).
 Please note that the design was made with Fusion 360, and the `.step` file may present unwanted defects.

 The build information is briefly described in the [Build instructions](Electronics/Build_instructions.txt).
 The document is quite short but provides guidelines on how the assembly was designed.

+**Possible Future Implementations**:
+- Add a Bluetooth scan to count nearby devices.